zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/connection-resiliency.md

 }
 ```

 In the above code, `SaveChanges` is invoked with `acceptAllChangesOnSuccess` set to `false` to avoid changing the state of the `Author` entity to `Unchanged` if `SaveChanges` succeeds.
-This allows to retry the same operation if the commit fails and the transaction is rolled back.
+This allows you to retry the same operation if the commit fails and the transaction is rolled back.

 ### Manually Track the Transaction